Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: framework

+To optimize circuit execution time, we also evaluate the \dquote{circuit depth} cost increment ($\Delta_{\mathrm{depth}}$) by tracking the accumulated duration on each physical qubit wire via a data structure $D$.
+As \Cref{fig:canonical_routing_b} illustrates, different $\SWAP$ insertion choices yield varying trade-offs between gate count and circuit depth, necessitating a comprehensive consideration.
+Notably, we quantify circuit depth based on the predefined costs of the underlying basis gates which reflect their physical durations, through tracking the length of the weighted critical path on the mapped DAG.
+By integrating both gate count and depth costs into a unified heuristic, \canopus\ can make informed decisions that balance these two critical metrics.
+The detailed heuristic cost function is defined as:

-where $ w_g $ and $w_d$ are the weight factors for the gate count and depth cost components, respectively.
-The last term reflects the original heuristic cost $ H_{\sabre} = \mathrm{Avg}\{\mathrm{dist}[i,j]\}_F + k_E\,\mathrm{Avg}\{\mathrm{dist}[i,j]\}_E $ in \sabre~\cite{li2019tackling}, while used in a unified approach accompanied with the other cost components in \canopus.
-Specifically, $ H_{\sabre} $ refers to the average distance between physical qubits mapped to demanded logical interactions in the front layer $F$ and the extended set $E$ (lookahead mechanism).
-Here we use the \dquote{differential} average distance after inserting a $ \SWAP $ candidate, then multiply it by the $c_{\mathrm{swap}}$ to reflect on average how an inserted $ \SWAP $ can reduce the distance between each physical qubit pair, with the negative distance-cost increment quantified in the basis.
-Furthermore, the decay factor in \sabre\ is not needed anymore, as the $ c_g $ and $\Delta_{\mathrm{depth}}$ guide more accurate co-optimization.
-Therefore, each cost component in \Cref{eq:heuristic_cost} refers to \dquote{cost increment}, composing a unified heuristic cost function to reconcile the multifaced routing costs.
+where $ w_g $ and $w_d$ weight the count and depth cost components.
+The final term adapts \sabre's topological heuristic ($H_{\sabre} = \mathrm{Avg}\{\mathrm{dist}[i,j]\}_F + k_E\,\mathrm{Avg}\{\mathrm{dist}[i,j]\}_E$), which relies on the average shortest-path distance between physical qubits mapped to demanded logical interactions in the front layer $F$ and the lookahead extended set $E$.
+Instead of using absolute topological distances, \canopus\ computes the \dquote{differential} average distance ($\Delta_{\mathrm{Avg}\{\mathrm{dist}\}}$) resulting from a candidate $\SWAP$, scaled by the ISA-specific $\SWAP$ cost ($c_{\mathrm{swap}}$).
+This securely translates topological distance reduction into a concrete basis-gate cost metric.
+Because $c_g$ and $\Delta_{\mathrm{depth}}$ provide highly accurate, hardware-aware feedback for count-depth co-optimization, the empirical decay factor originally required in \sabre\ is no longer needed.
+Ultimately, every term in \Cref{eq:heuristic_cost} represents a marginal cost increment, allowing the heuristic to holistically minimize routing overhead.